 Applicants to GenesisU whose first language is not English must demonstrate English proficiency.
 Students may use the TOFEL exam to demonstrate English language proficiency.
 For other options, prospective may contact the Admissions.

 The following TOEFL results will be accepted as proof of English proficiency:

 - Complete Enrollment form.
 The Enrollment form can be completed online, or requested by phone or email.

 - Submit Application.
 Applications can be submitted via mail, email, or fax.

 - Request Transcripts.
 To be fully admitted to Genesis, the student must provide an official high school, or self-certify, or submit a transcript with at least 12 college credits.
 Transcripts should be mailed directly to Genesis from the sending institution.

 Miami Beach, FL 33140

 A total of 60 credits are required to earn an associate’s degree and 120 credits are required to earn a bachelor’s degree.
-At least 30 credit hours must be earned from GenesisU.
+At least 25% of the degree credit hours must be earned from GenesisU.

 Sources for transfer credit include: